SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 –– [Evgeny Mozorov](https://www.theguardian.com/commentisfree/2020/apr/15/tech-coronavirus-surveilance-state-digital-disrupt)

-Techno-optimism might could as a form of greenwashing, or a discourse of delay, but it also deserves its own special category.
+Techno-optimism could be seen as a form of greenwashing, or a discourse of delay, but it also deserves its own special category.
 It is of special significance to arts and humanities researchers who work on and with technology (e.g. the Digital Humanities).

 Techno-optimism in relation to climate change means putting disproportionate trust in Negative Emissions Technologies, geoengineering, or other emerging or proposed technologies, that either (a) are unproven; (b) are unproven at scale; (c) have potential negative side-effects; (d) have potential negative implications for climate justice; and/or (e) are dependent on political, social and economic conditions in ways that might reasonably undermine their benefits.